Boolean-Hooligans-356/Care-Taker-App/README.md

 ## Installation

-To get started with the HealthCare Mobile App, follow these steps:
+To get started with the Care Taker App, follow these steps:

 1. Clone the repository:
    ```bash